Subaru WRX: WRX STI EJ20 Final Edition

-Receptions
+Reception

 The 2015 WRX was met with mixed reviews by automotive journalists.
 It placed second to the 2015 Volkswagen GTI in separate comparison tests in the September 2014 issues of Car and Driver and Motor Trend.
 In general, it bested its sub-$30,000 competition in nearly every performance metric, but suffered from a cheaper interior and a less comfortable ride.
 Its styling is usually listed as polarizing, too, although the bulk of criticism in that area was based on the lack of a hatchback model.

 Performance numbers vary from publication to publication.
 Testing from Car and Driver, Road & Track and Motor Trend produced 0–60 mph (97 km/h) times as fast as 4.8 seconds and as slow as 5.5 seconds.
 It runs the quarter-mile anywhere from 13.6 sec at 102 mph to 14.0 sec at 98 mph.
 (CVT-equipped WRXs are about a half-second slower to 60 mph and through the quarter-mile.)
 On the skidpad, roadholding numbers range from 0.92 G to 0.96 G. Braking from 70 mph results in stops as short as 156–166 feet.